rhinolabs/boilr/packages/typescript-example/README.md

 # Install dependencies
 pnpm install

-# Run the server in development mode
+# Run the server in development mode with hot-reload
 pnpm dev

 # Or build and run in production